 Young’s Modulus: Description, Formula and usage

-Before we learn about elasticity, we need to know below terms first.
+Before we learn about elasticity, we need to know the below terms first.

 What Is Stress?